Meet the team

 Liz Brosnan is a survivor researcher and sociologist.
 She started a career as a clinical psychologist, then experienced psychiatry first-hand for over a decade, both involuntarily and later more passively.
 A service user-led research project in 2000 launched another career as a researcher and activist.
 She has published work about power dynamics and conditions participation, the Irish user/survivor movement, and service-user involvement in education.
 She is also interested in socio-legal theory such as: informed consent, coercion, and rights-based frameworks.
 After almost 20 years of research, community activism, and advocacy in Ireland, she moved to London to work with Diana Rose on EURIKHA.

 Ruth Silverleaf has worked on a range of community projects about sustainable activism based on systems of cooperative care, as a result of her experience as a mental health service user.
-Before becoming a user-researcher at SURE, her academic background is in psychology and computer science.
+Before becoming a user-researcher her academic background is in psychology and computer science.
 Ruth has also worked closely with communities responding to sexual/sexualised violence and abuse.

 Alison Faulkner has experience as a mental health service user/survivor and researcher.
 As a service user, she has experience of acute wards, crisis services, psychotherapy and medication; and retains a lifetime ambition to reform acute mental health care.
 Her academic background started in psychology but worked its way around to mental health and survivor research, mainly through working in the voluntary sector.
 Her PhD is entitled ‘Knowing Our Own Minds: the role and value of experiential knowledge in mental health research’.
 She is self-employed and continues to work mainly in the voluntary sector.